okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/app-provisioning-connection/main/index.md

       }'
     ```

-2. [Configure the provisioning features for your app](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationFeatures/#tag/ApplicationFeatures/operation/updateFeatureForApplication): INBOUND_PROVISIONING or USER_PROVISIONING.
+2. [Configure the provisioning features for your app](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/ApplicationFeatures/#tag/ApplicationFeatures/operation/updateFeatureForApplication): INBOUND_PROVISIONING and/or USER_PROVISIONING.

-    * INBOUND_PROVISIONING feature: For token-based connections, only the Org2Org (`okta_org2org`) app supports this feature.
+    * INBOUND_PROVISIONING feature: For token-based connections, only the Okta Org2Org (`okta_org2org`) app supports this feature.
 INBOUND_PROVISIONING is similar to the app **Provisioning** > **To Okta** provisioning setting in the Admin Console, where user profiles are imported from the third-party app into Okta.
 You can schedule user import and configure rules for [user creation and matching](https://help.okta.com/en-us/content/topics/users-groups-profiles/usgp-edit-app-provisioning.htm).

     * USER_PROVISIONING feature: For token-based connections, both the Okta Org2Org (`okta_org2org`) and Zscaler 2.0 (`zscalerbyz`) apps support this feature.
 USER_PROVISIONING is similar to the app **Provisioning** > **To App** provisioning setting in the Admin Console, where [user profiles are pushed](https://help.okta.com/okta_help.htm?type=oie&id=ext_Using_Selective_Profile_Push) from Okta to the third-party app.
 You can configure rules for creating users, deactivating users, and syncing passwords.